How Sportsbook Bonuses Work

 Sportsbook Bonus and Promo Codes

 When signing up for a betting account or when in the cashier section of an online sportsbook, you’ll oftentimes see a box to enter a bonus or promo code.
 This is a spot to enter a code you have been given to receive a special offer.
 As an example.
-GTBets Sportsbook has a standard bonus offer of 50% or 100% depending on the season.
+BetUS Sportsbook has a standard bonus offer where they’ll give you a “free play” or “match play” bonus.
 Since we have a tight relationship with them, they allow us to offer our readers a special/unique offer that is better than the standard offer everybody else receives.
-If you enter PREDICTEM in the bonus promo code area, you’ll be given a 125% bonus up to $500 instead of a 50% or 100% bonus.
+If you enter PREDICTEM in the bonus promo code area, you’ll be given a 100% bonus up to $300 instead of their free play bonus, which is worth half as much as the real cash bonus we can get you!
+(Click here to sign up at BetUS!)

-If you’re a grinder looking to take advantage of every bonus dollar and best de0al you can get your hands on, be sure to check out our extensive list of sportsbook promo codes.
+If you’re a grinder looking to take advantage of every bonus dollar and best deal you can get your hands on, be sure to check out our extensive list of sportsbook promo codes.

 Be Sure to Read The Fine Print!
 (Terms)